How to Gather Signatures

 Verify signature sheets

 Congratulations!
 You’ve helped move Montana toward a better future!
 Now we have to make sure those signatures get recorded in the system.
-First, you have to accompany the signatures with a verification page that the signature gatherer signs under penalty of perjury.
+First, you have to accompany the signatures with a Declaration page that the signature gatherer signs under penalty of perjury.
 This substitutes for the notarized affidavit required prior to the COVID-19 emergency declarations.
 Please do not attempt to obtain a face-to-face notarization until social distancing restrictions are lifted.

 Submit everything to your county's election office

 This is the final step!
 It would be best to deliver these signatures by mail even after COVID-19 restrictions are lifted.
 You can find a list of election office addresses by clicking here or at the bottom of this page.